Metastring/cml-ui-poc/README.md

 - Add multiple contacts if needed.
 - Click **Submit Dataset** to register the dataset to the platform.

-> These two steps ensure the dataset is correctly registered, mapped to ontology, and ready for federated search and visualization.
+> These two steps ensure the dataset is correctly registered.

 ---
 ### Use Case 4: Dataset Exploration by Researchers